 The pharmaceutical company Pfizer held the US patent on atorvastatin for years and sold the medicine under the brand name Lipitor.
 They sold billions of dollars of Lipitor.
 It was Pfizer's biggest selling product and indeed the single biggest selling drug (in terms of revenues) during the 2000s.
 Pfizer reportedly sold $10.7 billion worth of Lipitor in 2010. $7 billion was from the U.S. alone, where 3.5 million people took the drug.

 In November 2011 the patent expired and the drug companies Watson and Ranbaxy now sell atorvastatin in the US.
 Ranbaxy now sells more atorvastatin pills than Pfizer does.
-The Israeli generic pharmaceutical company Teva Pharmaceutical announced announced it would not move into the atorvastatin market.

 Other sellers must still meet government standards for safety and efficacy.
 The price of the generic atorvastatin is substantially lower than the price of branded Lipitor.
 If you still take branded Lipitor, ask your doctor or insurance company about switching to the generic version.
 Also be sure to check different retail pharmacies in your area because the price of even the generic form can vary considerably.